Welcome to the Goal-based Leadership Site

 Goal-based leadership is based on four management principles:

-1. Use your empowerment to take the initiative based on one’s own mission and own insight
+1. Using managers' empowerment to take the initiative based on their own mission and own insight

-2. Focus on how your key Stakeholders (interested parties) evaluate your performance
+2. Focus on how your key Stakeholders (interested parties) evaluate the organization's performance and capability

-3. Track and improve one’s own capabilities which improve performance
+3. Track and improve the organization's capabilities which improve performance

-4. Collaborate with your key Stakeholders in developing the most competitive supply chain
+4. Collaborate with the key Stakeholders to develop the most competitive supply chain

 Create balance between the strategic and operational tasks